 - Sleep problems

-When your child is seen in our Down syndrome program a coordinated multidisciplinary evaluation will take place.
+When your child is seen in our Down syndrome program he or she will get a coordinated multidisciplinary evaluation.
 Your child will be seen by a board certified pediatrician, who specializes in children with special developmental needs.
-A nurse practitioner, dietitian, speech therapist, and social worker are also part of the team.
-Other pediatric subspecialists available for consultation are cardiology, ENT, endocrinology, dental, ophthalmology, audiology, orthopedics, pulmonary, occupational therapy, physical therapy, psychology and psychiatry.
-A report of the visit will be sent to your child's primary care physician.
+A nurse practitioner, dietitian, speech therapist and social worker are also part of the team.
+Other pediatric subspecialists available for consultation are from the cardiology, ENT, endocrinology, dental, ophthalmology, audiology, orthopedics, pulmonary, occupational therapy, physical therapy, psychology and psychiatry departments.
+We work collaboratively with the child’s primary care physician and will send a report of the visit to him or her.

 - Provide specialized and personalized care that individuals with Down syndrome require